A Deep Learning Framework for Disentangling Triangle Singularity and Pole-Based Enhancements: Uniformization of -matrix

 \section{Uniformization of $S$-matrix}

 Enhancements observed in scattering cross-sections most often correspond to poles in the scattering matrix.
 Different $S$-matrix parametrizations can be used to analyze a given experimental data.
-Perhaps, the most popular one is the $K$-matrix parametrization since the unitarity of the $S$-matrix can be automatically satisfied.
+Perhaps the most popular one is the $K$-matrix parametrization since it automatically satisfies the unitarity of the $S$-matrix.
 However, identifying the location and Riemann sheet of the poles requires solving a polynomial in channel momenta.
 As such, their locations cannot be controlled to ensure a well-distributed representation of different possible pole locations.
-Moreover, it is usually the case that a pole can be placed on the desired Riemann sheet in the $K$-matrix approach.
-However, these controlled poles are usually accompanied by shadow poles which may appear in the physical Riemann sheet.
+Moreover, it is usually the case that a pole can be placed on the desired Riemann sheet in the $K$-matrix approach, but is often accompanied by shadow poles which may appear in the physical Riemann sheet.
 Such pole configuration will result in a violation of causality and must not be included in our training dataset.
 It is, therefore, more practical to use a parametrization in which poles can be controlled directly.
 It turns out that this problem can be addressed by a more rigorous approach called uniformization \cite{Santos:2023gfh}.

 The idea of uniformization was introduced in \cite{Kato:1965,Newton:1982} to address the issue of branch points in a coupled two-channel problem.
 Recently, uniformization via the Mittag-Leffler parametrization of the amplitude was used to analyze newly discovered exotic hadrons \cite{Yamada:2020rpd,Yamada:2021cjo,Yamada:2021azg}.
 To construct a uniformized $S$-matrix, we first define some kinematical variables.
 The on-shell mass condition of a two-particle collision is given by